Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 Engine speed is measured in revolutions (“revs”) per minute, or RPM.

-However, if your car engine is noisier than usual when accelerating, there could be a deeper issue.
+However, if your car engine is louder than usual when accelerating, there could be a more serious issue.

 What Loud Sound Is The Engine Making Under Acceleration?

-This guide will be split into the different sounds you might be hearing.
+This guide will be split into the diverse sounds you might be hearing.
 It will then suggest some common issues based on the noise.

 Loud Engine Noise Under Acceleration – Normal, Just Noisier